 If these fundamentals are instinctual, you can now start to add in more tasks.
 To me, there isn’t really any advanced firearms training.
 It is just adding additional tasks to your fundamentals.
 You would then start adding additional tasks to your firearms training.

 - shooting off hand

-All legitimate firearms application trainers have pre-requisites for their application training.
+All legitimate firearms application trainers have prerequisites for their application training.
 You will not be able to jump into one of their classes without most if not all the training I listed above.
 It would be like giving the keys to your car to your sixteen-year-old son that has never driven and set him off on the interstate.
-This is pretty much the down and dirty without getting into a full blown thirty-page paper, I hope I answered the question.
+This is pretty much the down-and-dirty without getting into a full-blown thirty-page paper, I hope I answered the question.

-What is Reality-Based Firearms Training
+Reality-Based Firearms Training

 - A shot timer